oruga-ui/oruga/packages/docs/components/Icon.md

 ## Icon component

-> Icons take an important role of any application
+> Icons take an important role of any application.

 ```html
 <o-icon></o-icon>